What Is a Proforma Invoice?

 What is the Purpose of a Proforma Invoice?

 The proforma invoice template from any invoicing software serves as a record to follow up on the goods and services.
-When the proforma invoice template is sent to the customer, they have to agree on the price or the value included following the purchase approval process, after which business owners can send them the goods or offer your services in the ways as agreed.
-It is rather seen as an estimate of what is being expected instead of an amount request.
-Aside from this purpose, here are other valid usages of proforma invoice template:
+When the template is sent to the customer, they have to agree on the price or the value included following the purchase approval process.

-- A proforma invoice template is issued to a customer or company to state the value of expected goods for stress-free delivery and custom purposes.
+- Once an invoice is issued to a customer or company, you’ll get an overall idea of the value of expected goods for stress-free delivery and custom purposes.

-- Proforma invoice template of an invoicing software can help when all the details of a commercial invoice are incomplete and just a cost estimate is provided.
+- It helps you when all the details of a commercial invoice are incomplete and just a cost estimate is provided.

 - Other customers use a proforma invoice as a record for approving the purchase.